izivkov/GShockSmartSyncCompose/README.md

 ## Project Overview

-G-Shock Smart Sync Compose is designed as a thin client for Android that enables seamless synchronization with Casio G-Shock smartwatches.
+G-Shock Smart Sync Compose is designed as a thin client for Android that enables seamless synchronization with Casio G-Shock watches.
 The project focuses on:
 - Minimal, functional UI using Jetpack Compose.
 - Direct data transfer to and from the watch without local storage (excluding user preferences).
 - Reliable, offline-first operations with BLE (Bluetooth Low Energy) for watch connection.